ladofa/thepen/README.md

 # ThePen
-ThePen is a screen drawing utility for online lectures.
-It started just for me.
+ThePen is a software for drawing on screen in Windows.
+It started just for my online lectures.

 ## Reference
 Epic Pen : https://epic-pen.com/